AxisCommunications/axis-model-zoo/scripts/accuracy-test/README.md

 The logs will list which images have been considered as Top-1, Top-5 or neither.
 At the end, you will see the results printed.

+### Assumptions

+This code assumes that:

+- The dataset is in the camera.
+- You have set `N_IMAGES` in [accuracy_measure.c](app/accuracy_measure.c) to the number of images.
+- You are using the ILSVRC2012: affects name parsing in the code, ground truth file and annotations file.

 ## License

 **[Apache License 2.0](./app/LICENSE)**